 - Easy deployment with built-in Azure integration

-As is to be expected when you're looking at the best IDEs for web development, Visual Studio comes with a fairly hefty price tag.
+As is to be expected when you’re looking at the best web development IDEs, Visual Studio comes with a fairly hefty price tag.
 Professional licenses, which are intended for freelancers and small teams, run for $45 per month.

 Enterprise licenses will cost you almost $1,200 for your first year, with a $799 per year renewal rate.
 Alternatively, there are some more affordable ways to access this IDE’s features.